Skip to main content

 Types of information collected about periods of paid and unpaid leave are summarized in Table 1.

 Table 1.
-Gaps in Employment
+Gaps in employment

-Type of Employment Gap
+Type of Information Type of Employment Gap

-Type of Information Paid Leave 1 Within Job Gap Between Job Gap
+Paid Leave 1 Within Job Gap Between Job Gap

 Description Paid leave for periods due to pregnancy or birth of a child Periods of one week or more of unpaid leave or unpaid vacation during which R did not work but the association with an employer was maintained or renewed Periods of time during which there was no association with any employer or active military duty